OpenChip2035/.github/profile/README.md

 # 📒OpenChip2035
-Hi, there.
+Hi, there!
 This project targets on simple, open, free and accessible SOC chip design to everyone.

 # 🚀RoadMap